|

 wheel drive trucks to use it.)
 And there was no regular air

-out of our airfield which
+transportation out of our airfield which

 was still under construction.
 So I started my trip by hitching a ride on a truck